-7.13 How auditors are trained
+7.12 How auditors are trained

 FPH's auditors are the Regional CPD Advisers, CPD Advisers and trained CPD Auditors.
 Regional CPD Advisers are Deputy Faculty Advisers and are elected by the membership in their region and serve an initial three year term with a possible second term of two years or two second terms of one year.
-The CPD programme is also supported by CPD Advisers who are nonregion specific and for the duration of audit, CPD Auditors.
+The CPD programme is also supported by CPD Advisers who are non-region specific and for the duration of audit, CPD Auditors.
 Full details on the status of Faculty Advisers in the FPH Governance structure can be found in Chapter 12 of FPH Standing Orders.

-The International, National and Regional CPD Advisers and CPD Advisers meet four times a year as the CPD Advisers Committee to set CPD policy .The Committee reports into the Workforce Standing Committee and ultimately the Board.
+The International, National and Regional CPD Advisers and CPD Advisers meet four times a year as the CPD Advisers Committee to set CPD policy.
+The Committee reports into the Workforce Standing Committee and ultimately the Board.
 Central office disseminates policy to members with Regional CPD Advisers advising in their regions.
 Regional CPD Advisers and CPD Advisers are supported with an induction pack containing minutes of meetings and policy documents.

-Additionally, from 2009 onwards, an induction / away day has been introduced to allow outgoing and incoming Regional CPD Advisers and CPD Advisers to ensure a consistent approach to audit.
+All regional CPD Advisers and CPD Advisers are to undergo annual training before they participate in audit to ensure a consistent approach to audit.
 CPD Auditors are also invited to attend this day, on top of the training they receive directly from the CPD Director.
 The day specifically workshops anonymised CPD audit returns from the previous year to ensure that the same criteria are being applied.